mittelmark/microemacs/doc/me.md

   used to search for GNU Info files.
 Within the UNIX  $INFOPATH is a semi-colon separated list of directories which are used to search for the MicroEmacs 2009 macro files.
 The path is searched from left to right.
-The environment variable is typically defined in the in the .login, .cshrc or .pro‐ file file i.e.
+The environment variable is typically defined in the in the .login, .cshrc or .profile file i.e.

        export INFOPATH /usr/local/info:$HOME/info